310mc/https-310mc.github.io-tl/source/_posts/songs/ryuseitai_album_trip/NEW_DAYBREAK.md

     <br>
     While time passes and everything shifts, our bonds remain unchanging
     <br>
-    So for all that love you constantly showed me
+    So for all that love you constantly showed us
     </td>
   </tr>
   <tr>